hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 Alice sends just the **Loan-Application-Basic** proof to the bank.
 This allows her to minimize the PII (personally identifiable information) that she has to share when all she's trying to do right now is prove basic eligibility.

-When **Acme** inspects received Proof he will see following structure:
+When **Thrift** inspects received Proof he will see following structure:
 ```
   {
       'requested_proof': {